 • Post-shipment Export Credit Insurance: It protects against the danger that the buyer won't pay once the products are shipped.
 In addition to protecting against political and commercial risks, it offers protection against the buyer's payment default.

-• Marine Cargo Insurance: The hazards of loss or damage to products during land, air, or sea transit are covered by this policy.
-It offers protection against hazards including fire, theft, piracy, collision, and natural calamities.
+• Marine Cargo Insurance: This policy covers the hazards of product loss or damage during land, air, or sea transit.
+It offers protection against hazards, including fire, theft, piracy, collision, and natural calamities.

 Short-term vs Medium-term Export Credit Insurance

-Export credit insurance that is short-term (less than a year) usually covers transactions with shorter payment durations.
+Short-term export credit insurance (less than a year) usually covers transactions with shorter payment durations.
 During the short-term loan period, it gives security against non-payment or delayed payment by overseas customers, covering a certain percentage of the invoice value.

 Inclusions and Exclusions under Export Import Insurance Policy

-This policies typically cover a wide range of risks associated with international trade, including loss or damage to goods during transit, political instability, and non-payment by buyers.
+Import export insurance policies typically cover a wide range of risks associated with international trade, including loss or damage to goods during transit, political instability, and buyer non-payment.

-However, it's essential for businesses to understand the inclusions and exclusions under their insurance policy to ensure adequate coverage and avoid potential gaps in protection.
+However, businesses need to understand the inclusions and exclusions under their insurance policy to ensure adequate coverage and avoid potential gaps in protection.

-Some common inclusions under import export insurance policies include:
+Some standard inclusions under import export insurance policies include:

-• Loss or harm to products while it's being transported by land, air, or water.
+• Product loss or harm while being transported by land, air, or water.

-• Non-payment by foreign buyer due to insolvency or default.
+• Non-payment by foreign buyers due to insolvency or default.

-• Political risk such as change in government policies or import/export restriction.
+• Political risks such as changes in government policies or import/export restrictions.

 • Theft, vandalism, or natural disaster affecting cargo during transportation.

-• Certain policies may exclude or offer limited coverage for perishable products.
+• Specific policies may exclude or offer limited coverage for perishable products.

-• Goods improperly packaged or inadequately secure for transit.
+• Goods are improperly packaged or inadequately secure for transit.

 • Acts of war, terrorism, or civil unrest in certain high-risk regions.

-• Delay or disruption caused by strike, labor disputes, or force majeure event beyond the control of the insured party.
+• Delay or disruption caused by strike, labour disputes, or a force majeure event beyond the insured party's control.

 Alright, you’ve got a handle on the options.
 Now, how do you pick the winner?